webplatform/docs-wpd/Infrastructure/analysis/2013-Migrating_to_a_new_cloud_provider/index.md

 # to use services in other cloud (e.g. Database hot backup in an other provider location)

 === Benefits ===
-Will give us:
+All environments (production, staging, testing, dev) are going to be completely independent, not even in the same cloud provider.

+It will give the following benefits:
 * capacity to test all the stack without impacting the live (production) site.
-* a way to create your own development environment wherever we can instantiate virtual machines
+* capacity to create your own development environment wherever we can instantiate virtual machines
-* a clone of the live to develop on
+* capacity to build an ad-hoc clone of the production environment to develop with

 == Phases ==
-# Analysis document (this document)
-# Replicating installation outside of current cloud provider
-# Replicating installation to new cloud provider
-# Testing
-# Flipping the switch
+{{TOC limit|3}}

 === Analysis document (this document) ===
-In progress..
+In progress...

+=== Rework hard-coded configurations ===

+What must be ready prior to change phase:
+# test in a separate environment the configuration management scripts
+# create two new environments in new cloud provider (test, production)
+# code a synchronization script (files, replace database) to make final migration flip be as quick as possible
+# test whether we can send play log to new production db server deployment

 === Replicating installation outside of current cloud provider === stub.

+What must be ready prior to change phase:
+# Database servers has hot backup in both locations

 === Replicating installation to new cloud provider === stub.

+What must be ready prior to change phase:
+# Complete new Fastly configuration mirroring current production

 === Testing ===